-Kale curry Indian recipe (kale dal curry Indian recipe) is very easy to follow recipe that is simple and you can make very delicious kal dal curry which can be used as a yummy and simple side dish with rice, chapathi, poori, dosa or idli with breakfast lunch or dinner.
+Kale curry Indian recipe (kale dal curry with yellow spit pigeon peas) is very easy to follow recipe that is simple and you can make very delicious kal dal curry which can be used as a yummy and simple side dish with rice, chapathi, poori, dosa or idli with breakfast lunch or dinner.

 This kale curry Indian recipe is a vegetarian/vegan curry and it is very healthy as well.
 This kale dal curry can be used as a healthy protein rich kale dal soup as well if you wish.